JanisGeise/sparseSpatialSampling/README.md

 Mesh reduction algorithm for CFD post-processing

 ## TODO
-- generalization for arbitrary geometries and domain boundaries
 - post-processing of the sparse grid -> fitting to original domain boundaries & geometry
-- optimization of the code (wrt execution time), especially the removal / checking for invalid cells can be parallelized etc.
+- further optimization of the code (wrt execution time)
 - write unit tests
 - perform tests on larger cases and datasets
 - complete documentation of code and repository